AndrewPaulThompson/go-shell/README.md

 # go-shell
-Toy Shell project in Golang 1.14.4
+Toy Shell project (for Windows) in Golang 1.14.4